-Our long-term debt and the AmeriGas OLP Credit Agreement generally contain customary covenants and default provisions which may include, among other things, restrictions on the incurrence of additional indebtedness and also restrict liens, guarantees, investments, loans and advances, payments, mergers, consolidations, asset transfers, transactions with affiliates, sales of assets, acquisitions and other transactions.
+Our long-term debt and the 2022 AmeriGas OLP Credit Agreement generally contain customary covenants and default provisions which may include, among other things, restrictions on the incurrence of additional indebtedness and also restrict liens, guarantees, investments, loans and advances, payments, mergers, consolidations, asset transfers, transactions with affiliates, sales of assets, acquisitions and other transactions.
 These agreements contain standard provisions which require compliance with certain financial ratios.
-The Partnership was in compliance with its debt covenants as of September 30, 2021.
+The Partnership was in compliance with its debt covenants as of September 30, 2022.

-At September 30, 2021, the amount of net assets of the Partnership's subsidiaries that was restricted from transfer as a result of the amount of Available Cash, computed in accordance with the Partnership Agreement, applicable debt agreements and AmeriGas OLP's partnership agreement, totaled approximately \$2,800.
+At September 30, 2022, the amount of net assets of the Partnership's subsidiaries that was restricted from transfer as a result of the amount of Available Cash, computed in accordance with the Partnership Agreement, applicable debt agreements and AmeriGas OLP's partnership agreement, totaled approximately \$2,600.

-Note 8 - Employee Retirement Plans
+Note 6 - Employee Retirement Plans

 The General Partner sponsors a 401(k) savings plan for eligible employees.
-Participants in the savings plan may contribute a portion of their compensation on a before-tax basis.
+Participants in the savings plan may contribute a portion of their compensation on a before-tax and after-tax basis.
 Generally, employee contributions are matched on a dollar-for-dollar basis up to 5% of eligible compensation.
-The cost of benefits under our savings plan was \$11 in Fiscal 2021, \$12 in Fiscal 2020 and \$12 in Fiscal 2019.
+The cost of benefits under our savings plan was \$11 in Fiscal 2022, \$11 in Fiscal 2021 and \$12 in Fiscal 2020.